osicodes/language-basics/README.md

 # language-basics
-This package covers the basics of various languages including python, julia, golang, haskel
+This package covers the basics of various languages including python, julia, golang, haskell